 Key features:

-Automate attacks to test your LLM with BrokenHill, which generates jailbreak attempts.
-It specializes in greedy coordinate gradient (GCG) attacks and incorporates some algorithms from nanoGCG.
+Automate attacks against your LLM with BrokenHill, a program that creates jailbreak attacks.
+It focuses on greedy coordinate gradient (GCG) attacks and includes many of the algorithms found in nanoGCG.

 Key features: